Dre Campbell Farm

 8. Cedarwood Oil

-To use cedarwood oil for silverfish, make a spray by mixing 10 drops in 4 ounces of water.
+To repel silverfish with cedarwood oil, mix 10 drops with 4 ounces of water and spray.
 Typically, you’ll want to mist the areas where the pests may hide.

 You can also soak cotton balls in cedar oil near potential hiding spots.